Last updated on March 9th, 2022

 Visiting Porto or other parts of Portugal?
 Sample Portugal itineraries and an in-depth guide to Portugal’s “other” great city are waiting for you in the Portugal Travel Guide collection.
 Bom dia!

 On our first visit to Lisbon, we stayed at the Eurostars Das Letras.
 It was a very comfortable “Holiday-Inn” type of hotel but slightly on the more luxurious end of the scale.
-Despite a 20-minute walk to the main city center area, the hotel is just five minutes away from a main avenue, train station, and dining options.
+Despite a 20-minute walk to the main city center area, the hotel is just five minutes away from the main avenue, train station, and dining options.

 On our second trip to Lisbon, we stayed in the heart of the city center at the Teatro Boutique Bed & Breakfast.
 This charming B&B is located between the Chiado and Bairro Alto neighborhoods so you’re just steps away from excellent nightlife, restaurants, bars, and major tourist sites.
 Across the street is the historic Teatro da Trindade with its impressive facade.
 Each room is individually decorated, the staff are friendly, the WiFi is fast, and the breakfast is excellent.
 We found this boutique accommodation of great value and would definitely recommend it to other couples.